We are the Immigration Advice Service

 Since the UK left the EU on 31st December 2020 (Brexit), there have been no major changes to the Common Travel Area and the rights of UK and Irish citizens to move freely between countries.

-Speak to a qualified immigration lawyer if you need legal advice with your personal immigration circumstances.
+Speak to a qualified immigration consultant if you need advice with your personal immigration circumstances.

 Yes, you will need to apply for a visa in this situation.
 If you are the spouse of your partner in Ireland, or if you are in a de facto relationship or civil partnership with them, you can apply for the Join Family Member Visa.